SoftwareTrinkets/software-trinkets-website/content/posts/2D-Game/index.md

 ## Adding a mask

 This is really starting to look like something now, so I wanted to start on the finishing touches.
-Currently, the canvas is still square, but apparently with masks it's possible to hide that.
+Currently, the canvas is still square which means that the ships can get out of the green area.
+Apparently with [masks](https://pixijs.download/dev/docs/PIXI.MaskSystem.html) it's possible to hide that.
 And it turns out, yeah, that's a super easy thing to do.
 Took me like a minute to find and implement.
 I don't even have to add a new thing for it.
 Setting the `.mask` property of every object in my scene to the `backgroundgraphic` variable I still had around just does the trick.
 Done.

 ![demo](./spacewar-demo.mov)

 ## Consequences

 Can't have actions without consequences, currently while I do check if the bullets have hit the target, there's no consequence for a bullet hitting.
 For now, I'll make the hit ship disappear.
 This should also happen when the ship hits the sun in the middle of the circle.
 Since I already do distance checks for these cases, I can easily tack this onto the existing stuff.

+## Wrapping up for now

+So, let's go back to the original plan:
+1. Create a circular canvas - check
+1. Add an object in the middle of this canvas (the star) - check
+1. Add a spaceship object - check
+1. Add controls to the ship - check
+1. Add gravity to the star, and have this affect the spaceship - check

+There's even the working shooting in there now!
+I'm too proud of what I've done here, it's exactly what I wanted to create at the start of this post.
+It's not done though, I still haven't figured out how to do the rotation of the ships in a way that works with orbiting the sun.
+The hyperjump that was in the original Spacewar! is also still missing.
+But I've noticed that if I stay on one project for too long, I get lost in the details.
+It's probably best to let this cool down for a while and continue later.
+I've made a separate GitHub repo for my games in progress, the current state of the Spacewar! clone can be found [here](https://github.com/SoftwareTrinkets/games-in-progress/blob/main/spacewar/index.html)

+In the end, I rewrote the keyboard interaction and removed the function I found earlier.
+It was a great tool along the way, but as my project evolved and changed I needed something different to keep it readable.